 "Hermione, dear, what's that strange letter you've got?
 It doesn't look like junk, does it?"

 'Ok.
-Show mother the letter.
-Use the opportunity to recollect memories and thoughts.
-Hermione Granger, eleven years old.
+Let's summarize.
+I am Hermione Granger, eleven years old.
 Daughter of dentists Jean and Olivia Granger.
-Muggleborn witch.
-Live in London, 1991… But formerly Lord Salazar Slytherin.
+Muggleborn witch… But formerly Lord Salazar Slytherin.
 Professor, inventor, potioneer, duellist.
 Founder of Hogwarts School of Witchcraft and Wizardry.
 Reincarnation potion... successful.
 Theory of souls confirmed?!'

 Apr 14 2018 AN: So I started writing this story 4 years ago as a crackfic while impatiently waiting like an addict for PreciousAnn's Courage and Cunning to update.
 Afterwards I got really drawn into this, and the story got progressively more plotty and serious with each Hogwarts year.